Chien-Sheng-Wang/Adaptive-Optics-interferometry/README.md

-the simulation.m is to used to verify Meng Cui's method in 2011.
+the simulation.m was used to verify Meng Cui's method in 2011.